Transfer and Evaluated Credit Sources

-This policy governs the sources of credit which are considered for transfer into Excelsior University.
-The credit application policy and degree program curriculum dictate which eligible transfer credits can apply toward an Excelsior University degree program.
+This policy governs the sources of credit which are considered for transfer into or evaluated for acceptance at Excelsior University.
+The credit application policy and degree program curriculum dictate which eligible transfer or evaluated sources of credit can apply toward an Excelsior University degree program.

-All approved transfer credit will be transferred in as a “Pass” and will not factor into the Excelsior GPA.
+All approved transfer or evaluated sources of credit will be assigned a “Pass" (P) grade on Excelsior transcripts and will not factor into the Excelsior GPA.

 Excelsior operates on a trimester calendar.
 One unit of credit is equivalent to one-semester credit.
 A unit of credit earned at colleges on the quarter-hour system will be converted to the semester credit equivalent (i.e., one quarter-hour equals two-thirds of a semester credit).
 All other credit-hour systems listed on other college transcripts will be researched and converted to semester credit equivalents.

-Regardless of the total number of transfer credits awarded, students must meet minimum degree, program, and institutional credit requirements, as appropriate.
+Regardless of the total number of transfer or evaluated credits awarded, students must meet minimum degree, program, and institutional credit requirements, as appropriate.
 Excelsior reserves the right to accept or deny credit from any specific institution or program.
+Transfer and evaluated credit will not apply toward all requirements within the Master of Science in Nursing (all programs) and the Executive Master of Business Administration, and within the major core/nursing component of the Associate in Applied Science in Nursing, Associate in Science in Nursing, Bachelor of Science in Nursing, the RN to MS in Nursing, and the LPN to Bachelor of Science in Nursing degree programs.

 Excelsior will consider transfer credits from institutions holding institutional accreditation recognized by the U.S. Department of Education (USDE).
 The accrediting body must be recognized by the USDE at the time of the student’s attendance.
 In addition, Excelsior will consider in transfer credits from higher education institutions within New York State that are authorized by the New York State Board of Regents to award college degrees and whose programs are registered by the New York State Education Department.